Caffeine-Driven-Development-LLC/job_ad_identifier/README.md

 The test model script loads the model and tests it on the test data to get an idea of how accurate the model is.

-Currently, the model is running at 99.2% accuracy on the test data.